Your Online Guide to Becoming a Paramedic

 Six skills tested: Patient Assessment – Trauma, Dynamic Cardiology, Static Cardiology, Oral Station Case A, Oral Station Case B, and the Integrated Out-Of-Hospital Scenarios.

-Earning a specialty paramedic certification is optional.
-But the benefits of adding additional education and continuing education are legion.
+Although not a requirement, earning a specialty paramedic certification is a way to step your game up.
 Specialty certifications prepare paramedics for job opportunities where employers expect candidates to have training for their niche.
 Moreover, holding an advanced specialized certificate can boost your career into higher-paying roles in the profession.
 Although some organizations are willing to train paramedics to work in their specialized practice, formal certifications show employers that your accredited education has been conducted in line with industry standards established by the Board for Critical Care Transport Paramedic Certification and the International Board of Specialty Certification.
 Because the paramedic applicant has been tested to earn specialty certification, employers are assured that they have the knowledge and skill bases for their positions.
 Current specialty certifications include:

 • Certified Community Paramedic (CP-C)